Data Analyst vs. Data Scientist - What's the Difference?

 With the recent boom in the data industry, there seems to be no shortage of interesting opinions about the roles and skillsets that drive this thriving field.
-Of late, I’ve come across many people asking an intriguing question about the field: what distinguishes a data scientist from a data analyst?
+Of late, I’ve come across many people asking one particularly intriguing question: “What distinguishes a data scientist from a data analyst?”

-Many seem to carry the perception that data scientist is just a glammed up term for the data analyst role.
-Here are a few comments I came across on twitter while writing this post -
+Many seem to carry the perception that a data scientist is just a glammed up term for the data analyst role.
+Here are a few comments I came across on twitter while writing this post:

 Business Analytics to Data Science

-As a discipline, Business Analytics began has been around for 30 years, beginning with the launch of MS Excel in 1985.
-Before this, data analytics for business was rudimentary, performed manually using calculators and trial and error.
-It was the launch of computer software like MS Excel and many others that kick-started the business analytics wave.
+As a discipline, business analytics has been around for more than 30 years, beginning with the launch of MS Excel in 1985.
+Before this, data analytics for business was a manual exercise, performed using calculators and trial and error.
+It was the launch of computer software like MS Excel and many other applications that kick-started the business analytics wave.

-Likewise, two major trends contributed to the start of the Data Science phenomenon.
-First, the use of technology in various walks of life and the internet in particular led to an unprecedented data boom.
-The kind of information now available for many businesses to use in decision-making is nearly infinite in comparison to the reality of, say, 10 years ago.
-Second, new technologies have made analyzing and interpreting such vast amounts of data possible, and companies can now use all this data in decision-making.
+Likewise, two major trends contributed to the start of the data science phenomenon.
+First, the use of technology in various walks of life – and the Internet in particular – led to an unprecedented data boom.
+The kind of information now available for many businesses to use in decision-making is exponentially more massive than it was even ten years ago.
+Second, new technologies have made analyzing and interpreting such vast amounts of data possible, and companies now have a means to make more impactful business decisions.

 Advent of the Data Scientist

 Businesses saw the availability of such large volumes of data as a source of competitive advantage.
-It was clear that companies which could utilize this data effectively could make better business inferences and act accordingly, putting them ahead of competitors that didn’t have these insights.
+It was clear that companies that could utilize this data effectively could make better business inferences and act accordingly, putting them ahead of competitors that didn’t have these insights.

-In just a few years since its conception, data science has become one of the most celebrated and glamourized professions in the world.
+In just a few years since its conception, data science has become one of the most celebrated and glamorized professions in the world.

-- Normally a data scientist is expected to formulate the questions that will help business and then goes on to solve for them, while a data analyst is given questions by the business team and solves for them.
+Normally a data scientist is expected to formulate the questions that will help a business and then proceed in solving them, while a data analyst is given questions by the business team and pursues a solution with that guidance.

-- Both roles are expected to write queries, work with engineering teams to source the right data, data munging (getting data into the right format, convenient for analysis/interpretation) and derive information from data.
+Both roles are expected to write queries, work with engineering teams to source the right data, perform data munging (getting data into the right format, convenient for analysis/interpretation) and derive information from data.
 However, in most cases a data analyst is not expected to build statistical models or be hands-on in machine learning and advanced programming.
-Instead, a Data Analyst typically works on simpler structured SQL or similar databases or with other BI tools/packages.
+Instead, a data analyst typically works on simpler structured SQL or similar databases or with other BI tools/packages.

-- The data scientist role also calls for strong data visualization skills and the ability to convert data into a business story.
-A data analyst is normally not expected to be adept at business and in advanced data visualization.
+The data scientist role also calls for strong data visualization skills and the ability to convert data into a business story.
+A data analyst is normally not expected to transform data and analysis into a business scenario and roadmap.

 I came across this amazing Venn diagram recently from Stephen Kolassa’s post on a data science forum.
-Its both factual and funny at the same time and puts a lot of data science responsibilities into a humorous (and yet pretty accurate)context.
+It’s both factual and funny at the same time and puts a lot of data science responsibilities into a humorous (and yet pretty accurate)context.
 Hope you all enjoy it as much as I did.

 Above: Data Scientist Venn Diagram sourced from Stephen Kolassa’s comment in Data Science Stack Exchange.